Environmental Protection Agency (EPA).

 Such effects were identified for sedaxane.
-In estimating acute dietary exposure, EPA used food consumption information from the United States Department of Agriculture (USDA) under the Nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and the CDC under the National Health and Nutrition Examination Survey, What We Eat in America, (NHANES/WWEIA) conducted from 2003-2008.
-As to residue levels in Start Printed Page 43326food, EPA conducted a highly conservative acute dietary assessment using tolerance-level residues and 100% crop treated assumptions for all commodities.
+In estimating acute dietary exposure, EPA used food consumption information from the United States Department of Agriculture (USDA) under the Nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and the CDC under the National Health and Nutrition Examination Survey What We Eat in America (NHANES/WWEIA) 2003-2008.
+As to residue levels in food, EPA assumed tolerance-level residues for all commodities and 100% crop treated.
+Default processing factors were used with the exception of peanut butter which uses empirical processing data.

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA NHANES/WWEIA conducted from 2003-2008.
-As to residue levels in food, EPA conducted a partially refined chronic dietary assessment using anticipated residue levels for all commodities and 100% crop treated (CT).
+In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA NHANES/WEIA 2003-2008.
+As to residue levels in food, EPA assumed tolerance-level residues for all commodities and 100% crop treated (CT).
 Default processing factors were used with the exception of peanut butter which uses empirical processing data.

 2. Dietary exposure from drinking water.
 The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for sedaxane in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of sedaxane.
-Drinking water accounted for 95% of the total dietary exposure to sedaxane.
 Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.

-Based on the FQPA Index Reservoir Screening Tool (FIRST) and Pesticide Root Zone Model Ground Water (PRZM GW), the estimated drinking water concentrations (EDWCs) of sedaxane for acute exposures are estimated to be 4.1 parts per billion (ppb) for surface water and 22.0 ppb for ground water, for chronic exposures and cancer assessments are estimated to be 1.2 ppb for surface water and 19.3 ppb for ground water.
+Based on the First Index Reservoir Screening Tool (FIRST) and Pesticide Root Zone Model Ground Water (PRZM GW), the estimated drinking water concentrations (EDWCs) of sedaxane for acute exposures are estimated to be 4.1 parts per billion (ppb) for surface water and 15.1 ppb for ground and for chronic exposures for non-cancer assessments are estimated to be 1.2 ppb for surface water and 13.0 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute dietary risk assessment, the water concentration value of 22.0 ppb was used to assess the contribution to drinking water.
-For chronic and cancer dietary risk assessment, the water concentration of value 19.3 ppb was used to assess the contribution to drinking water.
+For acute dietary risk assessment, the water concentration value of 15.1 ppb was used to assess the contribution to drinking water.
+For chronic dietary risk assessment, the water concentration of value 13.0 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
-The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).
+The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and Start Printed Page 44706flea and tick control on pets).
 Sedaxane is not registered for any specific use patterns that would result in residential exposure.

 D. Safety Factor for Infants and Children

 2. Prenatal and postnatal sensitivity.
-There is no evidence for increased susceptibility following prenatal and/or postnatal exposures to sedaxane based on effects seen in developmental toxicity studies in rabbits or rats.
-In range finding and definitive developmental toxicity studies in rats, neither quantitative nor qualitative evidence of increased susceptibility of fetuses to in utero exposure to sedaxane was observed.
+There is no evidence for increased susceptibility following prenatal or post-natal exposures to sedaxane based on effects seen in developmental toxicity studies in rabbits or rats.
+In range-finding and definitive developmental toxicity studies in rats, neither quantitative nor qualitative evidence of increased susceptibility of fetuses to in utero exposure to sedaxane was observed.
 In these studies, there were no single-dose effects.
-There was no evidence of increased susceptibility in a 2-generation reproduction study in rats following prenatal or postnatal exposure to sedaxane.
+There was no evidence of increased susceptibility in a 2-generation reproduction study in rats following prenatal or post-natal exposure to sedaxane.
 Clear NOAELs/LOAELs were established for the developmental effects seen in rats and rabbits as well as for the offspring effects seen in the 2-generation reproduction study.
 The dose-response relationship for the effects of concern is well characterized.
-The NOAEL used for the acute dietary risk assessment (30 mg/kg/day), based on effects observed in the ACN study, is protective of the developmental and offspring effects seen in rabbits and rats (NOAELs of 100-200 mg/kg/day).
-In addition, there is no evidence of neuropathology or abnormalities in the development of the fetal nervous system from the available toxicity studies conducted with sedaxane.

 i.
 The toxicity database for sedaxane is complete.

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments are highly conservative (acute) or only partially refined (chronic), resulting in high-end estimates of dietary food exposure.
+The dietary food exposure assessments were performed based on 100% CT and tolerance-level residues.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to sedaxane in drinking water.
 These assessments will not underestimate the exposure and risks posed by sedaxane.

 E. Aggregate Risks and Determination of Safety